Brozanac/insider-league-case/README.md

-# Insider League Simulation Case
+# Insider League Case

-A full-stack football league simulation project developed for the Insider Development Intern Hiring Day case.
+This is my solution for the Insider Development Intern Hiring Day case.

-The project simulates a 4-team Premier League-style league, generates fixtures, plays matches, calculates standings, estimates championship probabilities, allows manual match result editing, and provides a React dashboard for visual interaction.
+The project simulates a small football league with 4 teams.
+It generates fixtures, plays matches week by week, calculates the league table, estimates championship probabilities, and allows match results to be edited manually.

-The original case requires a Go backend, interface-based design, struct composition, API-accessible endpoints, SQL schema/queries, and setup/deployment documentation.
-This project also includes bonus features such as a React frontend, editable match results, Monte Carlo predictions, and Docker support.
+I built the backend with Go and added a small React dashboard to make the API easier to test and present.

 ---

+## What the project does

+- Creates a 4-team league
+- Generates a double round-robin fixture list
+- Simulates a selected week
+- Simulates all remaining matches
+- Calculates the league table dynamically
+- Estimates championship probabilities with Monte Carlo simulation
+- Allows match results to be edited
+- Updates standings and predictions after edited results
+- Provides a simple React dashboard
+- Can be run locally or with Docker

+---

-## Tech Stack
+## Tech stack

 ### Backend